novix-sa/Pyplan/docs/User Guide/Introduction.md

 The enterprise version of Pyplan is installed on a server.
 In this section it is explored the app architecture and how to administer users regarding security and resources.

 ## What you will NOT find in this User Guide
 Pyplan can be considered a Python integrated development environment for data analytics apps.
-It is not the purpose of this user guide to explain how to programming in Python, neither on any of the other used libraries li
+It is not the purpose of this user guide to explain how to programming in Python, neither on any of the other used libraries like Pandas, Numpy or Xarray just to name a few.
-You must learn Pandas, Numpy and Xarray elsewhere
+There are plenty of intr
 A tutorial for learning Pandas, Numpy, Xarray

 ## Formerly Cubeplan users